 We all know just how unpredictable the great British weather can be.
 If torrential rain looks inevitable then we will rearrange the session at a time to suit you.
 If it is merely overcast then we will go ahead with the session.
 At certain times of day, overcast skies are actually preferable for photographers, those clouds keep the harsh sunlight off people's faces and if there are lovely flowers or bright colours about, they really pop in that even light.
 If it rains unexpectedly during your session,we'll find somewhere to take cover and continue our session there.
 London is full of hidden treasures, there are so many amazing places to take photos.

 Are there any restrictions on where you can take photos?

 There are some places where I am not allowed to take photographs for security reasons, and others where a permit is required.
-I will let you know if I have to put my camera down at any point or if you are visiting places that require a permit.
+I will let you know if I have to put my camera down at any point.
+In some London locations, film and large photography crews are expected to pay an extortionate fee to carry out commercial work.
+As a small family photographer, I generally do not carry a lot of equipment with me and try to be as unobtrusive as possible, blending in with all the other tourists and families enjoying the most our city has to offer.
 I will always do my utmost to make sure I find creative ways to capture your visit to our great city!

 When will I get my photos?

 I promise to get your full gallery to you within 10 days of your session.
 I normally do an initial edit and I like to post some of my favourites on my social media accounts within a few days of our session, as this helps me promote my business.
 If you do not want me to share your photos, please do let me know.
 Your gallery will be live for three months so that you can download, save and print your photos.